Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 *(need to include metrics on how to evaluate whether a route should be re-routed & how a new route is decided)*

 Success for this data science project will be measured through both business and operational outcomes, aimed at optimizing public transport resources by identifying overlapping bus routes for potential adjustments.
-Achieving these outcomes will allow the Ministry of Transport's (MOT) Public Transportation team to improve resource allocation and meet public demand in underserved areas.
+Achieving these outcomes will allow the Ministry of Transport's (MOT) Public Transportation team to improve resource allocation, cut costs and meet public demand in underserved areas.

 <b>Business Goal</b>: Identify 2 bus routes that significantly overlap with MRT lines for partial reroute or adjustment.
 This will allow MOT to free up funding and redirect resources.

 <b>Operational Goal</b>: Streamline public transport by eliminating redundancy and ensuring that re-routed or adjusted bus services still maintain commuter convenience without creating significant disruption.
 This will be assessed by:

 * <b> Route Overlap Distance </b>: Using geospatial analysis, calculate the overlap distance of each bus route within a 150-meter buffer around MRT lines.
-Routes with the highest overlap distances will be prioritized for review as they represent .
+Routes with the highest overlap distances will be prioritized for review as they represent potential redundant routes in the public transport network.

 * <b> Alternative Access Feasibility </b>: For each route identified, evaluate the accessibility and convenience of alternative transport options, such as other bus routes or MRT stations.
 Adjustments will only be recommended if these alternatives are reasonably convenient, minimizing impact on commuter experience.